zhangzhijiang/aibooking/AZURE_SETUP.md

 # Complete Azure Setup Guide

-This guide provides step-by-step instructions for setting up all Azure resources required for the Speech Calendar Assistant.
+This guide provides step-by-step instructions for setting up all Azure resources required for the Schedule Hub.

 ## Prerequisites